-ART 125 Arts and Values Three Credits LA
+Arts and Values

 This course familiarizes the student with a wide variety of visual experiences.
-It covers both two-dimensional and three-dimensional forms such as sculpture, painting, mixed media, and intermedia.
+It covers both two-dimensional and three-dimensional forms such as sculpture, painting, and mixed media.
 Relationships and contrasts will be connected to other creative expression such as music, theatre, film, and architecture.
 Offered every semester.